TeamRizu/outfox-wikijs/dev/actors/actortypes/dynamicactorscroller/_index.md

 }
 ```

-{{<toc>}}

 ## Attributes

-The attributes for DynamicActorScroller are the same as [ActorScroller](../actorscroller/), except for an addition.
+The attributes for DynamicActorScroller are the same as [ActorScroller](/en/dev/actors/actortypes/actorscroller/_index), except for an addition.

 | Name | Type | Action |
 | :--- | :--- | :----- |
 LoadFunction |  function |  **New to DynamicActorScroller**, determines the ammount of items to be generated. provides two arguments which are nil.
 NumItemsToDraw | number | How many items will be drawn at once on the ActorScroller.
 SecondsPerItem | number | How long will the scroller take before moving to the next item.
 TransformFunction |  function | The function that positions every item in the ActorScroller.
-For more information, check [Transforming the Scroller](../actorscroller/#transforming-the-scroller).
+For more information, check [Transforming the Scroller](/en/dev/actors/actortypes/actorscroller/_index#transforming-the-scroller).
 Subdivisions |  number |  How many subdivisions should there be between each item?
 This allows for smoother movement for scrollers that contain any mathematical curve.
 UseMask | bool | Toggles a mask on the top and bottom of the ActorScroller.
 MaskHeight | number | Height of the mask present on the top and bottom of the ActorScroller.
 Requires `UseMask` to be `true`.